cocos-creator/docs-3d-deprecated/en/physics/physics-event.md

 ## Trigger and Collider

+When colliding, the __collider__ will produce physical a behavior, however the __trigger__ will not.
+Therefore, the __trigger__ only performs collision detection.
+The __collider__ performs both collision detection and physical simulation.
+The difference between them:

 A Trigger is a Collider component whose `Is Trigger` property is `true`.
 When a collision occurs, the Trigger does not produce collision effect, so the Trigger is only used for collision detection.

-A Collider is a Collider component whose `Is Trigger` property is `false`.
-When a collision occurs, the Collider will produce collision effect.
-So the Collider can not only perform collision detection, but also produce physical effects.

 The differences between Trigger and Collider are as follows: